tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 8 Intermediate Swift Programming/section_8.md

 1. What did you expect your dode to do?
 2. What happened instead?
 3. What does your expectation depend upon?
+4. How can we test the things our expectations depend on?

 ---